bobosola/media-file-date-fixer/README.md

 The CLI app should then be available in `target/release` as `mfdf` (or `mfdf.exe` on Windows).
 It takes a directory path as its single argument, e.g. `./mfdf /Users/bob/myvideos`

 The 3 app types are functionally equivalent.
 They all recursively scan the chosen directory and attempt to retrieve metadata from each supported file type.
 The dates retrieved are as follows:
-- Photos: `Created` and `Modfied` dates
+- Photos: `Created` and `Modified` dates
-- Videos: `Created` date (because a `Modified` date is not recorded in video metadata)
+- Videos: `Created` date only (because a `Modified` date is not recorded in video metadata)

 The apps then use that data to update the file's OS `Created` and/or `Modified` dates accordingly.
 OS support for altering dates in code looks like this:
 - MacOS & Windows: `Created` and `Modified`
 - Other Unix-like: `Modified` only

-Other unix-like systems only support altering the `Modified` date because the `Created date`, known as `btime` (birth time), is strictly read-only and may even not exist on some old versions.
+Other unix-like systems only support altering the `Modified` date because the `Created` date, known as `btime` (birth time), is strictly read-only and may even not exist on some old versions.
 So for video files on these systems, the metadata `Created` date is used to update the OS `Modified` date.
 The rationale here is that for the target use case (copying camera files) no-one cares about a potential small difference between the two dates anyway, and any metadata date is better than having just the (useless) date of the copy operation.

 On completion, the code returns a summary report string containing a count of successes, ignored files, and any errors.